The-OpenROAD-Project/OpenLane/README.md

 **Note**: if runtime is `-1`, that means the design failed.
 Any reported statistics from any run after the failure of the design is reported as `-1` as well.

+Now you can skip forward to [running openlane](#running-openlane).

 ## Installation Notes:

 - The Makefile should do the following when you run the above command:
     - Clone Skywater-pdk and the specified STD_CELL_LIBRARY, SPECIAL_VOLTAGE_LIBRARY, and IO_LIBRARY and build it.
     - Clone open_pdks and set up the pdk for OpenLANE use.
-    - Build the OpenLANE docker.
+    - Build the OpenLANE docker container.
     - Test the whole setup with a complete run on a small design `spm`.

-- You can use dockerhub instead of building the docker locally.
+- You can use dockerhub instead of building the docker container locally.
 Check [this section](#pulling-an-auto-built-docker-image-from-dockerhub) for more details.

 - the default STD_CELL_LIBRARY is sky130_fd_sc_hd.
 You can change that by running:
 ```bash